Andrew Feinberg: Current work

-Feinberg has been a regular contributor to The Independent since 2019 and covers the White House and Capitol Hill as a Washington, DC-based correspondent.
-He previously held various roles with for Breakfast Media LLC, publishers of the technology/telecommunications news site BroadbandBreakfast.com and the general political news site BeltwayBreakfast.com from 2008-2010 and from 2018-2019.
+Feinberg has been a regular contributor to The Independent since 2019 and is currently a full-time correspondent there assigned to cover the White House as well as Capitol Hill and other US politics matters.
+He previously held various roles with Breakfast Media LLC, publishers of the technology/telecommunications news site BroadbandBreakfast.com and the general political news site BeltwayBreakfast.com from 2008-2010 and from 2018-2019.
 From late 2017 to mid 2018 he worked part-time as an editor and political reporter for the Montgomery County Sentinel.

 On March 28, 2020, Feinberg announced that he was joining Newsweek as the publication's White House correspondent, but his contributions to the website stopped after approximately a month.
 In August 2020, after the site published an op-ed claiming that Senator Kamala Harris was not eligible to be Vice President because her parents were both immigrants, Feinberg alluded to disagreements with management in which he was told certain White House officials were "off-limits."

 Days after the 2021 US Capitol riots, Feinberg reported for The Independent that former Trump White House staffers had told him that then-President Trump would have been aware of extremist groups' plans to storm the Capitol because his social media manager, Dan Scavino, monitored extremist forums such as Parler and TheDonald.win.

 His report was cited by House Democrats during Donald Trump's second impeachment trial, including in the House managers' trial brief and during a presentation on the Senate floor by Del.
 Stacey Plaskett.

+On June 7, 2023, Feinberg was the first journalist to report that Special Counsel Jack Smith would ask a grand jury to indict Donald Trump as early as Thursday, June 8.

-Clashes with Kellyanne Conway
+Clashes with Kellyanne Conway during the Trump administration

+Feinberg gained a measure of public attention during the Trump administration for a series of interactions with Kellyanne Conway, who then served as Counselor to the President, during question-and-answer sessions with reporters.

-During a question-and-answer session with reporters on May 29, 2019, Feinberg confronted Counselor to the President Kellyanne Conway over whether she believed she had violated the Hatch Act by endorsing Alabama Senate candidate Roy Moore during a 2018 special election.
+During one such interaction on May 29, 2019, Feinberg confronted Conway over whether she believed she had violated the Hatch Act by endorsing Alabama Senate candidate Roy Moore during a 2018 special election.
 Conway's reply, "let me know when the jail sentence starts," was cited by the Office of Special Counsel in a report recommending that she be removed from federal service.

 Six weeks later, Feinberg asked Conway what countries President Trump was suggesting that members of "The Squad" should return to during a media availability at the White House.
 She responded by demanding to know his ethnic background.

 Conway's retort was widely condemned, with CNN's Chris Cilizza calling the exchange "outrageous" and "unreal."
 Feinberg later told CNN's Don Lemon that he had "no earthly clue what either her question or the answer [he] could have given to that question had to do with what the President said or to what country she was referring.”